PiwikPRO/PPMS-PublicDocs/web-api/columns/metrics_mapping.rst

 Legacy vs. new metrics
 ===============

-Names of metrics used in API are different in Analytics classic and Analytics new.
-If you’re migrating to the Analytics new API then below metrics mapping table will be helpful to you.
-You can find there a list of metrics used in Analytics classic and their corresponding names in the Analytics new.
+If you migrate from Analytics classic to Analytics new, you need to use different metric names in your API calls.
+Here's a list that will help you with that.

 Simple metrics